breudes/gastrohub/README.md

 - Brenda Alexandra de Souza Silva
 - LinkedIn/Github: breudes

+## 🔍Observation
+May appear commits made by the user brendaaluralatam, which is my professional profile on Github, I still can not unassociate then occurs commits with the name of my professional github profile, but everything done in this project was done only by me.

 ## 📜 License

 This project is licensed under the MIT License.
 Feel free to use and modify it.